Hornersville, Missouri

 Hornersville is a city in Dunklin County, Missouri, United States, founded in 1840.
+It is the southernmost municipality in the state of Missouri.
 The population was 537 at the 2020 census.

 History

 Hornersville was platted in 1842.
 The city was named for its founder, Dr. William H. Horner, who had settled there in 1832.
 A post office called Hornersville has been in operation since 1875.
 Hornersville got train service in 1897 from Paragould, Arkansas when the Paragould Southeastern Railway was completed into town; and, was later linked to Blytheville, Arkansas when that rail line was extended.

 In 1942, an auxiliary field for the Blytheville Army Airfield was constructed west of town.
 The field was used by cadets of the advanced flight school for their training exercises.

 Geography

 Hornersville is located at (36.0403228, -90.1158674).
 It is the southernmost municipality in the Midwestern United States.

 According to the United States Census Bureau, the city has a total area of 0.78 sqmi, all land.